HathorNetwork/hathor-wallet/QA.md

     1. Melt 20.00 tokens.
 The total supply and your balance must be 130.00 now.
     1. Click on 'Balance & History' and copy your address.
 Then go back to 'Administrative Tools' and click to delegate mint.
     1. Type your address and delegate.
 Now you must have 2 mint outputs.
-    1. Get a random address and click to delegate melt.
-Deselect the option to 'Create another melt output for you?'.
-Delegate and now you must have no melt outputs.
+    1. Click to delegate melt and deselect the option to 'Create another melt output for you?'.
+Delegate the authority to the address WZ7pDnkPnxbs14GHdUFivFzPbzitwNtvZo and now you must have no melt outputs.
-    1. Go back to the 'Administrative Tools', click to destroy mint and select 2.
+    1. Go back to the 'Administrative Tools', click to destroy mint and select 3.
+You must see an error message that you don't have 3 mint authority outputs.
+    1. Select 2 and complete the destroy.
 You must see a message saying 'You have no more authority outputs for this token'.
     1. Go to 'About TST' tab and must see 'Can mint new tokens: No'.

 1. **Change server**
     1. Click on the 'Wallet' navigation link, then on the settings icon and the on 'Change server'.
     1. Select one of the default servers and connect.
+It will connect to the mainnet.
     1. The transaction list must be empty.
-    1. Go back, change again to your test server and validate all transactions appear again.
+    1. Go back, change again to the testnet server.
+Before loading the wallet it must ask to confirm that you want to connect to a testnet.
+Check that all transactions load again.

 1. **Add passphrase**
     1. Click on the settings icon and then 'Set a passphrase'.